-FSH 212 Draping
+FSH 212 Draping 4 credits

-The art of draping is introduced as an alternative patternmaking technique to flat pattern development; students will develop skills at 1⁄2 scale and will then drape an original dress with a focus on the advanced sewing and fitting skills required in the construction of dresses.
+The art of draping is introduced as an alternative patternmaking technique to flat pattern development; students will practice and develop skills and will drape an original dress with a focus on the advanced sewing and fitting skills required in the construction of dresses.
 All eligible Fashion Design students will submit final garments to a jury panel of industry professionals to earn their place in the annual CREO fashion show.
-Prerequisite: FSH 160 Flat Patternmaking Fundamentals or FSH 210 Flat Patternamking II.
+Prerequisite: FSH 160.
 Fee.